StewieCho/test/network.md

 - I typically type an URL in browser, browser uses HTTP protocol and made packet.
 - the browser gives the HTTP packet to TCP and find the name of www.amazon.com in DNS server
 - this is asking the recursive DNS servers which is your ISP's recursive DNS
-- then, ask the root nameservers
+- then, DNS server asks the root nameservers
-- then, ask the TLD(top-level domain) nameservers
+- then, DNS server asks the TLD(top-level domain) nameservers
-- then ask the authoritative DNS servers
 - and retrieve the record then receive the answer.

 ### TCP/IP network model